microchip-pic-avr-examples/llc50w-power-voltage-mode-control-with-active-current-sharing/README.md

 TODO: Finish this section!
 What is special about this that can't easily be done in analog?
 What is the USP?

-* Digitally-Controlled Two-Phase Interleaved LLC Resonant DC-DC Converter
+* Digitally-Controlled Two-Phase Interleaved LLC Resonant DC-DC Converter.
-* Excellent Current Sharing Between Phases Without Any Additional Hardware
+* Excellent Current Sharing Between Phases Without Any Additional Hardware.
+* Smooth soft-start utilizing both variably duty and variable frequency modes of operation.

 [[back to top](#start-doc)]